innocodes/TeamApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.

+## About Project
+This project provides a quick introduction to Angular.
+Some concepts covered include:
+i.
+Event Handling
+ii.
+Directives (Structural and Attributes) iii.
+Data Passing iv.
+Components, and
+v.
+Piping

+You can find more details on running / debugging the project below:

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.